-What happens in a situation where there is another spouse in the picture, if they apply before me, will I get anything?
+What happens in a situation where there’s another spouse in the picture if they apply before me, will I get anything?

-With social security it doesn’t matter which marriage was first or last, There is more than just one benefit available.
-If you meet the qualifications you will receive the benefit regardless on what the others have done.
+With social security it doesn’t matter which marriage was first or last, there’s more than just one benefit available.
+If you meet the qualifications you will receive the benefit regardless of what the others have done.

-You will also need information of your ex-spouse, such as their social security number.
-If you do not know it you will be asked a series of other questions; including his date and place of birth and the names of his or her parents.
+You will also need the information about your ex-spouse, such as their social security number.
+If you do not know it you will be asked a series of other questions; including his or her date and place of birth and the names of his or her parents.
 This information is needed to allow social security to look up the number.

 For More Information on Medicare Eligibility